ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/01-sequences.md

 and in later chapters will we introduce sets and maps.
 The only thing we will require from a collection is that it supports two basic operations:

-- it must know its own *size*, that is, the number of elements in the collection, and
+- it must know its own *size*, that is, the number of elements in the collection,
 - it is possible to *iterate* over the elements.

 For convenience we often iterate the elements using a `for`-loop, like this: